snotskie/ttrpg/site/src/index.md

 To perform a violent Contest, the Attacker first rolls as though performing a Hurt Stat Check or Spark Stat Check that involves Hurt, then the Defender rolls as though performing a Hurry Stat Check or Spark Stat Check that involves Hurry, representing their immediate instinctive reaction in the scene.
 If the Attacker rolls higher, then the Defender could be bruised, dazed, concussed, in need of immediate medical attention, or even dead.
 The amount that the Attacker rolled higher than the Defender determines the extent of the injury—regardless if that was what the Attacker intended.
 If the Defender rolls the same or higher number than the Attacker, then no injury occurs.

 !!! details "DM Note: Severity of Violent Effects"
-    - **Minor Effect:** As with nonviolent Contests, a difference less than $5$ represents a minor wound that grants the Attacker only a temporary advantage.
+    - **Minor Effect:** As with nonviolent Contests, a difference less than $5$ represents a minor wound that grants the Attacker only a temporary advantage, possibly with complications.
-    - **Medium Effect:** A difference at least $5$ but less than $10$ represents a wound that will need medical attention, possibly changing the narrative arc of the session to treat it, granting lasting effects if not treated successfully and in a timely manner.
+    - **Medium Effect:** A difference at least $5$ but less than $10$ represents a medium wound that will need medical attention, possibly changing the narrative arc of the session to treat it, granting lasting effects if not treated successfully and in a timely manner.
-    - **Major Effect:** A difference of $10$ or more on a violent Contest represents immediate death or grave injuries to the Defender needing immediate attention or a miracle.
+    - **Major Effect:** A difference of $10$ or more on a violent Contest represents a major wound, resulting in immediate death or grave injuries to the Defender needing immediate attention or a miracle.

 If the violence continues past this initial Contest, then the Attackers may choose to change tactics, such as performing a non-violent Contest to shift subsequent rounds in their favor.
 Additionally, Defenders may choose to respond to these attacks with a greater range of options, such as outwitting (Head), calling on honor (Hand), destroying a part of the environment (Hand), calling for a truce (Heart), or repositioning oneself (Head or Home).